 — Kyle Hamilton (@kham316) March 12, 2018

-It’s difficult to handicap Hamilton’s race this early in the process, but Northwestern and Michigan seem to be on the lower end of his list at the moment.
+It is difficult to handicap Hamilton’s race this early in the process, but Northwestern and Michigan seem to be on the lower end of his list.
 Notre Dame leads the 247Sports Crystal Ball predictions, but Ohio State, Georgia, Clemson and Duke are firmly in the mix.
 Hamilton was thrilled to add his Ohio State offer on Feb.
 21 and promptly visited on March 9.

-Wright caught up with KentuckyPreps recruiting analyst Dave Lackford, where he named Ohio State to his top 5 schools list alongside Alabama, Georgia, Kentucky and Purdue.
-Alabama was the latest offer for the 4-star prospect, and Wright told Lackford that he plans to visit the Crimson Tide and also will make offseason trips to Ohio State, Georgia and Kentucky.
+Wright caught up with KentuckyPreps recruiting analyst Dave Lackford, where he named Ohio State to his top-5 schools list alongside Alabama, Georgia, Kentucky and Purdue.
+Alabama was the latest offer for the 4-star prospect.
+Wright told Lackford that he plans to visit the Crimson Tide and also will make offseason trips to Ohio State, Georgia and Kentucky.
 Dates were not specified.

-Only three Ohio prospects in the 2020 class have landed Ohio State offers to date, but Dublin Coffman running back Michael Drennen II — called Donut by his friends and family — has plans to change that.
-The 4-star running back from the Columbus area is ranked as the No. 99 prospect overall in the 2020 class by 247Sports and holds four FBS offers to date: Indiana, Louisville, Kentucky and Cincinnati.
-He’s been staying in frequent contact with the local program.
+Only three Ohio prospects in the 2020 class have landed Ohio State offers, but Dublin Coffman running back Michael Drennen II — called Donut by his friends and family — has plans to change that.
+The 4-star running back from the Columbus area is ranked as the No. 99 prospect overall in the 2020 class by 247Sports and holds four FBS offers: Indiana, Louisville, Kentucky and Cincinnati.
+He has been in frequent contact with the local program.

 The offer could be a game-changer for Drennen.
-He would be the first 2020 prospect in the Columbus area to land an offer from Ohio State and he didn’t pull any punches when discussing how important it would be to him.
+He would be the first 2020 prospect in the Columbus area to land an offer from Ohio State.
+Drennen didn’t pull any punches when discussing how important it would be.

-The missed time cost the Buckeyes an opportunity to evaluate Drennen more closely and determine which position he could play at the next level.
+The missed time cost the Buckeyes an opportunity to evaluate Drennen more closely and determine which position he could play in college.
 He said he hopes that a trip to one or more of Ohio State’s summer prospect camps, part of a larger visit slate, could clear that up.

 “Maybe running back, maybe slot.
 We haven’t really came to good terms on that yet.
 I might switch up.
-We’ll see what comes up when I go to their camp this year,” Drennen said, later noting that he’ll be at Ohio State multiple times over the next several months.
+We’ll see what comes up when I go to their camp this year,” Drennen said, later noting he will be at Ohio State multiple times during the next several months.
 His visit plans extend beyond that.

-“My top schools right now, in no order, are Michigan, Ohio State, and… I just like Michigan and Ohio State to be honest,” Drennen laughed.
+“My top schools right now, in no order, are Michigan, Ohio State and … I just like Michigan and Ohio State, to be honest,” Drennen said, laughing.
 “It might [come down to an Ohio State-Michigan battle], unless I go where my uncle wants me to, which is Florida State.
 My dad loves Michigan.
 He likes Michigan and Tennessee.
 I used to want to go to Tennessee, but I don’t really talk to them a lot.”

 Ohio State offers New Jersey standout

-Ohio State extended a new offer over the weekend to Montvale (N.J.)
+Ohio State extended an offer over the weekend to Montvale (N.J.)
 St. Joseph Regional guard Luke Wypler, a 6-4, 269-pound prospect in the Class of 2020.
 Coming out of his sophomore season, Wypler already holds more than a dozen scholarship offers, many of them from major programs.